 "Scan Resources" allows you to determine whether the current account will be included in scan tags performed by the system.
+Once "Scan |Resources" is set to "Enabled" you may choose in which region to scan resources.
+By default CPM will scan all the region, but you can disable any region which is not relevant to your deployment.

-If this is a DR account, you choose whether this account is allowed to delete snapshot.
+If this is a DR account, you choose whether this account is allowed to delete snapshots.
 If it is not, CPM will not delete snapshots of this account when performing cleanup of outdated backups.
 It will tag them instead.
 Not allowing CPM to delete snapshots of this account implies that the IAM credentials given do not have the permission to delete snapshots.